Speaker | Time | Text |

 I've never seen it. | ||

-And I think the people that have propagated this unusual, bizarre capability are looking for a very easy way to explain, well, this clearly is being done by alien technology, because we don't have the technology to do it. | ||
+And I think the people that have propagated this unusual bizarre capability are looking for a very easy way to explain, well, this clearly is being done by alien technology because we don't have the technology to do it. | ||

-True, we don't have the technology to do it, to dissect between individual cells, but I've never seen that. | ||
+True, we don't have the technology to do it, to dissect between individual cells. | ||

-Why specific origins are taken around the intergenital area of the tongue and the iron throat? | ||
+Why specific organs are taken around the atrogenital areas, the tongue, and the iron cell? | ||

-Why these...
-I don't really know. | ||
+Why these, I don't really know. | ||

-The questions can come up over and over and over again. | ||
+The question can come up over and over and over again. | ||

 Why is this going on? | ||